-These iconic Texas critters do nice things for us, so if they root up your yard a bit maybe it is a good trade.
-They dig up and eat grubs and other insects.
-They give birth in spring, always producing identical quadruplets.
+These iconic Texas critters do nice things for us, so if they root up the yard a bit maybe it is a good trade.
+Holes in the grass are made as armadillos dig up grubs and other insects.
+Armadillos give birth in spring, always producing identical quadruplets.
 They are very near-sighted; if you startle one, armadillos leap straight up into the air.
-They can carry leprosy (rarely).
+Rarely, they can carry leprosy.
 They are not territorial and are prone to wander.
-They are sensitive to smell, so to send them on their way, put out rags soaked in vinegar, ammonia, or pine cleaner.
-Another option is treating your yard with nematodes; these non-segmented worms, attack the grubs and insects that armadillos eat.
+Armadillos are sensitive to smell, so to send them on their way, put out rags soaked in vinegar, ammonia, or pine cleaner.
+Another option is treating your yard with beneficial nematodes; these non-segmented worms attack the grubs and insects that armadillos eat.